00 Flour (Tipo 00) Explained: The Science, The Myths, and The Reality

 This does not mean that Italian flours are not good (like any flour, it depends on the specific application); But it does mean that the ’00’ classification is meaningless in terms of baking, and is mainly used for marketing purposes (outside of Italy).

-Here is a summary of the above article in the context of 00 flour and Italian flour in general:
+Below is a summary of the key points from that article, specifically in the context of 00 flour and Italian flours in general:

 - Italian flours are typically characterized by low enzymatic activity, which makes them ideal for baking at high temperatures of a wood-fired oven.
 However, they are considerably less suitable for baking at lower temperatures of a home oven.